-Don’t forget the basics, people won’t magically know what you do!
+Don’t forget the basics, people need to know what you do.

 Set up templates

 If you’re short on time, set up templates.
 Take the time initially to come up with a few ideas on what you’re going to write.
-E.g. general news, product info, help and tips etc. And then just amend the copy and images for each email.
+General news, product info, help and tips etc. And then just amend the copy and images for each email.

 From experience, a short and sweet email with one link (and maybe one image) can be very effective.
 It may be all you need to convince your reader to take action.